 The principal office for Home Depot Service Masters, Inc. is in Roswell, Georgia, wherein the registered agent for Georgia Process Service, Paris Keierleber, S accepts the Georgia Process Service.
 However, Georgia Process Service can also be accepted by a higher officer in the office.

-HOME DEPOT STORE SUPPORT, INC.
+HOW TO SERVE LEGAL PAPERS ON HOME DEPOT STORE SUPPORT, INC.